btross/Portfolio_Projects_Tutorials/README.md

+With labs have a write up at seperate sections: difficulties, adjustments, what I learned etc

 Brendan's Personal Wiki – README
 This wiki is my personal knowledge base and lab notebook.
 It's designed to help me stay organized and focused as I work toward certifications, career goals, and technical growth.